spatialos/UnrealGDK/.github/issue-template.md

 Please include your spatial diagnose output in full.

-Please detail your OS and Unreal versions.
+Please detail your OS and Unreal Engine versions.

 Provide a general summary of the issue in the title field above.